Émile Loubet: Political career

 At the crisis of 1870, which brought about the Empire's end, he became mayor of Montélimar, and thenceforward was a steady supporter of Léon Gambetta.
 Elected to the Chamber of Deputies in 1876 by Montélimar, he was one of the notable 363 parliamentarians who in the 16 May 1877 crisis passed a vote of no confidence in the ministry of Albert, the duke of Broglie.

 In the general election of October he was re-elected, local enthusiasm for him being increased by the fact that the government had driven him from the mayoralty.
 In the Chamber he occupied himself especially with education, fighting the clerical system established by the Loi Falloux, and working for the establishment of free, obligatory and secular primary instruction.
 In 1880 he became president of the departmental council in Drôme.
 His support of the second Jules Ferry ministry and his zeal for the colonial expansion of France gave him considerable weight in the moderate Republican party.

 He had entered the Senate in 1885, and he became minister of public works in the Tirard ministry (December 1887 to March 1888).
 In 1892 President Sadi Carnot, who was his personal friend, asked him to form a cabinet.
 Loubet held the portfolio of the interior with the premiership, and had to deal with the anarchist crimes of that year and with the great strike of Carmaux, in which he acted as arbitrator, giving a decision regarded in many quarters as too favourable to the strikers.
 He was defeated in November on the question of the Panama scandals, but he retained the ministry of the interior in the next cabinet under Alexandre Ribot, though he resigned on its reconstruction in January.

+During his premiership, a law was introduced in November 1892 that regulated the employment of children and women in workshops and factories.